Schedule an Appointment

 • Common Symptoms of False Memory OCD and How It’s Treated

-False memory OCD is one of the many different subtypes of OCD.
+False memory OCD, AKA Real event OCD, is one of the many different subtypes of Obsessive-Compulsive Disorder.

-People suffering from most of the types and subtypes of obsessive-compulsive disorder (OCD) experience a sense of false or distorted memories.
+People suffering from this experience a sense of doubt about their memories of specific events.
 They may question if they locked their house, closed their garage door, or turned off their oven or stove.

 This initial question can quickly spiral into an obsession and fixation.
-This downward spiral can be difficult to break.
-It may even cause them to doubt themselves about certain events and situations that took place.
-With OCD, these obsessions can be resolved with the help of performing a compulsion.
+The downward spiral that follows can be difficult to break.
+It may even cause you to doubt whether certain events and situations actually took place.
+With OCD, these obsessions are often followed by the desire to perform compulsions or ruminate.

 Let’s learn more about false memory OCD, some of the common symptoms, and how it is treated.